ganrad/ose-fis-auto-dealer/README.md

 OpenShift comes with a wide variety of persistant storage plug-ins that allow containerized applications to retrieve/store data from multiple persistent storage systems.
 The persistent storage plug-ins that ship with OpenShift can be viewed [here](https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html).

 Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
 Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
 Once the container terminates (or is deleted/evicted), it's data is no longer available.
 For this reason, we will be persisting the vehicle data read from the file system (NFS directory) into a persistent NoSQL database (MongoDB).
-All REST API (HTTP) requests will be translated into queries by FIS routes and data will be fetched from the underlying MongoDB persistent database.
+All REST API (Http) requests will be translated into queries by FIS routes and data will be fetched from the underlying MongoDB persistent database.

 ## Steps for deploying MongoDB container and FIS microservices on OpenShift Enterprise v3.1/v3.2
 The steps listed below for building and deploying the microservice applications follows approach (1) described above, the S2I workflow.